arcj-hub/MRShiny-Brain/paper.md

   index: 8
 - name: Department of Anesthesiology, Pharmacology and Therapeutics, Faculty of Medicine, University of British Columbia Vancouver, Canada.
   index: 9
+bibliography: paper.bib
+date: "25 November 2024"
+---

+# ABSTRACT

-abstract: "<p>The utilization of structural, functional, and biochemical data from the human brain has grown in addressing inquiries related to neurodegenerative and neuropsychiatric conditions.
+The utilization of structural, functional, and biochemical data from the human brain has grown in addressing inquiries related to neurodegenerative and neuropsychiatric conditions.
 However, the normal variability within these measures has not been systematically reported.
 In this work, a database comprising these outcome measures in a healthy population (n=51) was established to potentially serve as a comparative reference.
 Healthy individuals underwent standardized procedures to ensure consistent collection of magnetic resonance imaging (MRI) and spectroscopy data.
 The MR data was acquired using a 3T scanner with various sequences, including MPRAGE 3D T1w, pseudo-continuous arterial spin labelling (pCASL), and single voxel proton magnetic resonance spectroscopy (1H-MRS).
-Established and custom software tools were employed to analyze outcome measures such as tissue segmentation, cortical thickness, cerebral blood flow, metabolite levels, and temperature estimated using MRS. This study provides a comprehensive overview of the data analysis process, aiming to facilitate future utilization of the collected data through an interactive dashboard developed in R using the Shiny framework.</p>"
+Established and custom software tools were employed to analyze outcome measures such as tissue segmentation, cortical thickness, cerebral blood flow, metabolite levels, and temperature estimated using MRS. This study provides a comprehensive overview of the data analysis process, aiming to facilitate future utilization of the collected data through an interactive dashboard developed in R using the Shiny framework.
-bibliography: paper.bib
-date: "25 November 2024"
----

 # INTRODUCTION